toppyy/gial/README.md

 ## Testing

-Testing is implemented with [BATS](https://github.com/bats-core/bats-core).
+Testing is implemented with [BATS](https://github.com/bats-core/bats-core) (included as a submodule).
 To run all tests:

     make tests